ubccr/xdmod-supremm/docs/customization.md

-The `execmatch` and/or `pathmatch` fields in the application mapping are read and processed at ingest time (when the job data is loaded from mongodb into the XDMoD datawarehouse).
+The `execmatch` and/or `pathmatch` fields in the application mapping are read and processed at ingest time (when the job data is loaded from mongodb into the XDMoD data warehouse).
 The application lookup regular expressions can be edited to suit your environment.
 Edits to the regular expressions will impact jobs that are ingested after the file is changed and will not change the data for jobs that are already loaded into XDMoD.